 £800 is a fair amount of money to spend on a laptop.
 But a gaming laptop?
-That seems like a bargain.
+That seems like a bargain – and especially now in 2022 where GPU prices have rocket up.
 This is what Lenovo hopes people will think, anyway.
 Our IdeaPad L340 review will explore whether they're right.

 Basically an upgraded and improved version of the Lenovo IdeaPad L340, one of the best student laptops around, the Lenovo IdeaPad Gaming 3i is not only well-suited to day-to-day computing tasks, but is also capable of running most games smoothly and efficiently.

 The key word here is 'most'.
 This laptop doesn't quite match up to the specs of other, pricier rivals.
 And so if you're a hardcore gamer, you'll probably want to look at spending some more money.